Building Materials – You Have Lots of Choices

 Maybe your house needs the solid look of stone masonry.
 This is one of the most expensive materials of all.
 Most of its cost is in the labor to install it.
 Stone masonry is slow to erect.
 And because it’s heavy, the higher up on the wall it goes, the more costly it gets.
 Is it worth the cost?
 It might be if your house depends on the appearance of stone for its style and character.
 Or you might simply like it.
 That alone can make one material better than another for your particular house.

-Throughout my website, we’ll take a look at most of the building materials, components, and parts you’ll have to choose from.
+Throughout my website, we’ll take a look at most of the building materials, components, and parts you’ll have to select.
 I’ll offer comments, advice and suggestions, just as I do for my clients, to help you gain the knowledge you need to make the right choices.
 Often the decisions you must make are not easy, at first.
 But, if you consider things carefully, ask questions, and do your homework, you can be sure your home building budget will go toward the things that are worthwhile to you and best for your house.
 We’ll start from the ground up.

 Basements and Foundations